Two-factor authentication doesn't work if your cell gets hijacked.

 Armed with just his Wells Fargo user name — they didn’t have his password — the hackers requested a password change and just waited for the one-time authentication code to be texted to his phone number, which they now controlled.
 Once they had the new password, they logged in and transferred out all the money.

-T-Mobile apologized and the bank returned the money, since this was a fraudulent transaction, but Kloeppner found the experience to be “terribly frightening.”
+T-Mobile apologized and the bank returned the money, since this was a fraudulent transaction, but Kloeppner found the experience to be “terribly frightening" and has since set up a password to provide port-out protection.

 T-Mobile would not talk to NBC News about the port-out scam, referring us to the industry association, CTIA.